 Playa Del Carmen

-If you’re looking for a coastal resort town known for stunning coral reefs and snorkeling, you’re looking for Playa Del Carmen.
+If you’re looking for a coastal resort town with stunning coral reefs and snorkeling, you’re looking for Playa Del Carmen.
 Located on the Yucatan Peninsula and straddling the Carribean coastline.
 This impressive coastal town is home to over 149,000 people.

-Playa acts as a stop for several cruise lines, so you’ll likely meet other tourists during your stay coming from various cruise ships.
-Playa was originally a small fishing town but grew in popularity over the years due to its world-famous scuba diving locations and coral reefs.
+Playa acts as a stop for several cruise lines.
+You are likely to meet other tourists during your stay coming from various cruise ships.
+Playa was originally a small fishing town but grew in popularity over the years.
+Particularly due to its world-famous scuba diving locations and coral reefs.
 This is a must-see for any avid snorkelers, divers, or those that want to see what the Carribean offers underneath its waves.

 Heading back to inland, you’ll find the city of Oaxaca.
 Complete with its amazing colonial architecture carved from green volcanic stone.
 With over sixteen indigenous populations, the state of Oaxaca has one of the densest populations of indigenous peoples.

 The Spanish came looking for gold in Oaxaca soon after the fall of the famed city of Technoloctican, hence the gothic-style architecture that litters the city.
-Home to many archaeological sites, as well as the famed Templo de Santo Domingo, Oaxaca is historically and culturally diverse and rich with one-of-a-kind experiences.
+Home to many archaeological sites and also the famous Templo de Santo Domingo.
+Oaxaca is historically and culturally diverse and rich with one-of-a-kind experiences.

 San Miguel de Allende

 Built in Mexico’s central highlands, San Miguel is a city with a population of around 140,000.
 Nearly 200 miles from Mexico City, San Miguel is home to one of the nation’s most impressive Cathedrals.
 The Parroquia de San Miguel Arcangel.
-This massive Catholic church is known for its pink towers that seem to reach toward the heavens in an impressive neo-gothic display of Spanish architecture.
+This massive Catholic church is known for its pink towers.
+They seem to reach toward the heavens in an impressive neo-gothic display of Spanish architecture.

-The city was founded by the Spanish and quickly became a place of attraction for the incredible architecture of its many gothic-style buildings.
+The city was founded by the Spanish and quickly became an attraction for the its architecture.
+There are lots of gothic-style buildings.
 You won’t find any sandy beaches here, but if you’re interested in the culture and history of the area, this is the place for you.